kirillbobyrev/kirillbobyrev.com/content/blog/from-vim-to-helix.md

   challenging,

-In the end, I don't want my editor to be extensible in every way, I want the one that works for me very well in a limited number of scenarios, and Helix is exactly that.
+In the end, I don't want my editor to be extensible in every way, I want the one that works for me very well in few scenarios, and Helix is exactly that.
 It is still very fresh and, just like any successful project, it can become a victim of the feature bloat over time, but I hope it stays focused on the niche it can shine in and continue improving.
 I look forward to using it